 a.
-The permittee shall initiate the Toxicity Reduction Evaluation (TRE) requirements as specified in Part 6 of this section when any two of three consecutive monthly toxicity tests for Pimephales promelas exhibit significant toxic effects below the critical dilution.
-A TRE may also be required due to a demonstration of intermittent lethal and/or sub-lethal effects below the critical dilution, or for failure to perform the required monthly test upon a first violation.
+The permittee shall initiate the Toxicity Reduction Evaluation (TRE) requirements as specified in Part 6 of this section when any two of three consecutive monthly toxicity tests for Ceriodaphnia dubia exhibit significant toxic effects below the critical dilution.
+A TRE may also be required due to a demonstration of intermittent lethal and/or sublethal effects below the critical dilution, or for failure to perform the required monthly test upon a first violation.